reubenmiller/go-c8y-cli/docs/_docs/concepts/error-handling.md

   3 {
     # 3 -> Status code 403 : Permission denied
-    Write-Error "Failed: You don not have the correct ROLE to create an external identity" }
+    Write-Error "Failed: You do not have the correct ROLE to create an external identity" }

   Default {
     # Handle unknown error
     $ErrorDetails = $c8yError[-1]
-    Write-Error "Failed to Some other error occurred! code=$_, details=$ErrorDetails" }
+    Write-Error "Failed due to some other error! code=$_, details=$($response.message)" }
 }
 ```